 Step 2.
 Talk to a real estate attorney for help in crafting an agreement

 With seller financing, you are essentially acting like a bank.
-You will receive monthly payments instead of receiving a lump sum like in a traditional home sale.
-The buyer will pay you a down payment and then will pay you regular monthly payments until the house is paid off.
-The terms of the seller financing agreement can be negotiated between you and the buyer in a way that works for both parties.
-Make sure you talk to a real estate attorney to ensure that you are protected and obeying all federal, local, and state laws while also protecting yourself!
+The buyer will pay you a down payment and then pay you regular monthly payments until the house is paid off.
+Then it becomes their house.
+So make sure you talk to a real estate attorney to ensure that you are protected and obeying all federal, local, and state laws while also protecting yourself!
 (If you need the name of a good real estate attorney, get in touch with us and we can make an introduction.)

-Now it’s time to market that your house is for sale.
-Be sure to let people know that you are offering seller financing.
+Once your paperwork is in place, you are ready to advertise that you have a house for sale.
+Be sure to let people know that you are open to seller financing.
 There is no limit to how much marketing you should do – the more you can do, the better.
-With that said, you probably don’t have to do much marketing at all.
-Somebody who is looking to buy a house will probably find you, and they will most certainly want to make you a good offer if you are willing to do a seller financing deal.

 Step 4.
 Work with potential buyers